Understanding Pan-Sharpening via Generalized Inverse: Experiments and results

-\subsubsection{Qualitative results.}
+\subsubsection{Qualitative results}

-According to figure~\ref{fig:Comparisons of the different methods for GE_Tren_Urb dataset.}, we can find that GSA, GSA with DSE, PCS with DSE, PMRA with DSE, and MTF-GLP-CBD with DSE possess relatively better qualitative results.
-MTF-GLP-CBD and vanilla PMRA are blurred.
-These results concur with the quantitative results in the tables.
-Besides, it also shows that down-sample enhancement is not only good for quantitative results but also effective for image appearance.
+According to figure~\ref{fig:Comparisons of the different methods for GE_Tren_Urb dataset.}, we can see that GSA, GSA with DSE, PCS with DSE, PMRA with DSE, and MTF-GLP-CBD with DSE exhibit relatively better qualitative results.
+MTF-GLP-CBD and vanilla PMRA appear blurred and sawtooth-blocked.
+These results are consistent with the quantitative results presented in the tables.
+Additionally, it shows that down-sampling enhancement is not only beneficial for quantitative results but also effective for improving image appearance.